Which Cubic Graphs have Quadrangulated Spherical Immersions?

 Suppose then that neither $\partial D$ nor $\partial D'$ has a degree 2 vertex, so that the image of $\partial D$ in $D \cup_\varphi D'$ is a transverse cycle $C$.
 As shown in the case $i_3 = 4$ in the proof of Theorem \ref{thm:quadrangulated_disks}, $D$ is a buffering of a disk $\hat D$ for which $\partial \hat D$ does itself have a degree 2 vertex.
 The map $\varphi \colon \partial D \to \partial D'$ induces an obvious map $\hat\varphi\colon\partial \hat D \to \partial D'$, and the image of $\partial D$ in $\hat D \cup_{\hat\varphi} D' = D \cup_\varphi D'$ will be a cycle comprised of complete transverse paths. \end{proof}

 Given an edge $e$ in the extraction $\epsilon(G)$, we write $\epsilon^{-1}(e)$ to denote the complete transverse path in $G$ corresponding to $e$.
-The following result confirms that not all cubic quadrangulations can be constructed with the two disks construction. \begin{prop} The example shown in Figure \ref{fig:not_two_disks} fails the condition in Proposition \ref{pr:two_disk_conditions}, and thus cannot be constructed with the two disks construction. \end{prop} \begin{proof} Let $G$ denote the cubic quadrangulation shown in Figure \ref{fig:not_two_disks}.
+The following result confirms that not all quadrangulated immersions can be constructed with the two disks construction. \begin{prop} The example shown in Figure \ref{fig:not_two_disks} fails the condition in Proposition \ref{pr:two_disk_conditions}, and thus cannot be constructed with the two disks construction. \end{prop} \begin{proof} Let $G$ denote the quadrangulated immersion shown in Figure \ref{fig:not_two_disks}.
 We check the condition of Proposition \ref{pr:two_disk_conditions}.

 Note first that each complete transverse path corresponds to an edge of $\epsilon(G)$, so to show that there are no cycles in $G$ comprised of complete transverse paths, we must show that no cycle in $\epsilon(G)$ can be realized as a cycle in $G$. \begin{itemize} \item Let $aa$ and $ff$ denote the loops on vertices $a$ and $f$, respectively.
 Both $\epsilon^{-1}(aa)$ and $\epsilon^{-1}(ff)$ self-intersect, so neither is a cycle in $G$.